doar-e/bak.doar-e.github.io/source/_posts/2015-02-08-spotlight-on-an-unprotected-aes128-whitebox-implementation.markdown

 Now we have everything we need, it is going to be easy peasy ; really:

  1. The initial state is populated with the encryption key
- 2. Generate the round-keys thanks to the key schedule ; remember 11 keys, the first one being
+ 2. Generate the round-keys thanks to the key schedule ; remember 11 keys, the first one being the plain encryption key
- 3. The first, different, round is a simple *AddRoundKey* operation
+ 3. The first different round is a simple `AddRoundKey` operation
  4. Then we enter in the main loop which does 9 rounds:
     1. *SubBytes*
     2. *ShiftRows*